TrainGRC/textweaver/README.md

 - **User-Friendly Configuration**: Get started quickly with intuitive configuration options.

 ## Installation
+Please note that TextWeaver requires the use of Amazon Cognito for authentication.
+You can find more information on how to set up Cognito [here](https://docs.aws.amazon.com/cognito/latest/developerguide/).
+Once you have Cognito set up, you can pass the required id tokens to the server using the `Authorization` header.

+Please note that TextWeaver requires the use of SNS for sending errors and server events.
+You can find more information on how to set up SNS [here](https://docs.aws.amazon.com/sns/latest/dg/sns-getting-started.html).
+Once you have SNS set up, you will need to create a topic and pass the required topic name to the server using the `.env` file.

+Please note that TextWeaver requires the use of Pinecone for storing and querying against embeddings.
+You can find more information on how to set up Pinecone [here](https://www.pinecone.io/docs/).
+Once you have Pinecone set up, you will need to create two indexes: one for the embeddings and one for the user embeddings.
+You can then pass the required API key and index names to the server using the `.env` file.

 To install TextWeaver, you need to have a .env file in the root directory of your project.
 This file should contain the following variables:
 ```bash